Housing Authority of Snohomish County

 Housing Authority of Snohomish County is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Section 8 Project-Based Voucher (PBV) programs.
 As of September 28th, 2020, Housing Authority of Snohomish County has 1 waiting lists that are open now or opening soon.

-The Public Housing Waiting List is open indefinitely.
+The Senior/Disabled Housing Other Senior and Disabled Waiting List is open indefinitely.

 Housing Authority of Snohomish County serves Snohomish County.

 Open Housing Authority of Snohomish County Waiting Lists

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.

 Housing Authority of Snohomish County Phone: (425) 290-8499.

 COVID-19 Update: As of April 8, 2020, the website says:

 "In order to best protect the health and safety of our clients and employees, HASCO’s office will be closed to the public until further notice.
 While we are limiting in-person access, staff will continue to be available by phone, email and mail to assist clients and the public with housing solutions.
 If you have paperwork to drop off, please deposit it in the drop box located outside HASCO’s main office.
 Stay safe."